anyaevostinar/anyaevostinar.github.io/classes/257-s22/project-4-backend.md

 ### Meets Expectations Criteria
 * Files:
-  * Database is contained in `data.sql`
+  * Database is in correct team database on `perlman`
-  * Code is written to work for the database to be named `webapp`
+  * Code is written to work for the database to be named as specified on Moodle
   * Flask app file specified in the README
 * Functionality:
   * Executes the expected queries correctly most of the time.
 Some strange queries may fail to execute completely correctly.